 Deadlines:

-- Your thesis is typically due on the last day of April exams (but… start earlier than that).
+• Your thesis is typically due some time within the month of April (but… start earlier than that).

 Tips and general guidelines: